ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 #### Step 3.2 Modify Configure()

 The next place we see the `CUSTOM CODE STARTS HERE` is in `Configure()`.
-Let's set it up. `Configure()` configures the `state` with the initial configuration at whatever blockTimestamp the precompile is enabled.
+Let's set it up. `Configure()` configures the `state` with the initial configuration at whatever `blockTimestamp` the precompile is enabled.
 In the HelloWorld example, we want to set up a key value mapping in the state where the key is `storageKey` and the value is `Hello World!`.
 This will be the default value to start off with.
+The below code snippet can be copied and pasted to overwrite the default `Configure()` code.

 ```go
 // Configure configures [state] with the initial configuration.